5 Days Hong Kong Itinerary For First-Time Visitors

-If you are traveling to the Pearl of the Orient, then this 5 days Hong Kong itinerary is for you.
+If you are traveling to the Pearl of the Orient, then this 5-day Hong Kong itinerary is for you.

-I love Hong Kong, and for some inexplicable reason, I always find ways to return to the city.
+I love Hong Kong, and for some inexplicable reason, I’ve visited Hong Kong 3 times since 2023.
 Imagine trying to convince my husband why we should choose Hong Kong over Japan!

 You might say, “But wait.
 Hong Kong is so small.
 What is there to do over there?”